J. C. Deagan, Inc.

-Since 1984, Deagan is a brand owned by Yamaha, which distributes and sells products with the Deagan name.

 History

 The company was founded by John Calhoun Deagan (1853–1934), a professional clarinetist, in 1880.
 The J. C. Deagan company originally headquartered in St. Louis, Missouri, until it moved to Chicago, Illinois, in the early 20th century.
 Deagan was unsatisfied with the intonation of the glockenspiels used in theater orchestras, with which he had performed.
 He experimented with the instrument's acoustics and tuning, and developed the first "scientifically tuned" glockenspiel.
 On the Sensations of Tone by German physician and physicist Hermann von Helmholtz was a strong influence on Deagan's advances.
 The company remained in the control of Deagan's descendants for two generations beyond.

 In 1975 the tower chime and carillon division was sold to Verdin.

 In 1977 the remainder of the Deagan company (instruments and mallets) was sold to Slingerland Drum Company, which added the Deagan instruments to its products.
 Slingerland then sold the Deagan company to the "Sanlar Corporation", a corporation set up by Slingerland accountant Larry Gasp and his wife Sandra, in 1984.
 Upon Sanlar's bankruptcy in 1986, the Deagan mark and assets were sold to Yamaha.